How We Got Started

 A few years after opening the original orphanage in Kerala, Chiks helped other strongly motivated Indians to open orphanages.
 We also bought a neglected farm and today it is on-course to sustain those Hill Homes.
 So, in addition to the Main Home (Karunanilayam) we are providing for children at two others that we founded at Munnar, on the Tamil Nadu border, and Carmel Matha Santhi Bhavan, on the road to Bangalore.

 These homes are supporting over 200 children, largely from destitute tribal backgrounds – families often existing in wild and remote areas with no basic facilities.
 Mathew Manuel and his wife Molly, inspired by the late Blessed Teresa, started a Home for destitute adults – then together we launched a new house at Little Flower for the care of children.
-Brother Joy Daniel and his wife Dora are running the other Home, Carmel Matha Santhi Bhavan, providing for rescued street children
+Meanwhile, Brother Joy Daniel and his wife Dora opened the other Home in the hills, Carmel Matha Santhi Bhavan, providing for rescued street children and those from tribal communities.

-Committed supporters are doing so much for the charity and the Homes but more help is needed or the future of our children, and all those who will surely follow in their footsteps, will be in doubt.
+We applaud our committed supporters, who are doing so much for the charity and the Homes but more and help is URGENTLY needed or the future of our children, and all those who will surely follow into our care, will be in doubt.